tigera-solutions/cc-eks-compliance-workshop/2. Connect CC/readme.md

 1. The welcome screen will allow you to choose among four use cases and will provide a guided tour for each use case.
 After that you can proceed to connect your first cluster.
 This option directs you to the **Managed Clusters** section.
 Click on the "**Connect Cluster**" button to start the process.

-   **Note:**
+   > **IMPORTANT:**
-   The Connect Cluster window will allow you to choose a name to identify your cluster in Calico Cloud and select which platform you are running the cluster on.
+   > The Connect Cluster window will allow you to choose a name to identify your cluster in Calico Cloud and select which platform you are running the cluster on.
 Choose a unique name (prefixing or suffixing your own name or a username unique to you) in a shared workshop CC environment so that you can distinguish your cluster from other users'!

    The next window presents a link for you to review the cluster requirements for Calico Cloud.
 A kubectl command to run the installation script will be generated, you need to copy and apply this command in your cluster.